arturitu/sync/README.md

-sync
+Sync Project
 ====

-Real time web app with the Dreamsons
+A multiuser real time web app for families to play together with the Dreamsons

 Libs used
 -----------
+Real time web application based on Redis Pub/Sub with Node.js and socket.io.

-node - The server-side framework. socket.io - WebSocket power
+* node - The server-side framework.
+* socket.io - WebSocket power.
-Redis Pubsub - Wildcard Push Notification support
+* Redis Pubsub - Wildcard Push Notification support.

 ## Set up